 Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

-The new lung or lungs are usually donated by someone under age 65 who is brain-dead but is still on life-support.
-The donor tissue must be matched as closely as possible to your tissue type to reduce the odds that your body will reject the transplanted lung.
+In most cases, the new lung or lungs are usually donated by a person who is under age 65 and brain-dead, but is still on life-support.
+The donor tissue must be matched as closely as possible to your tissue type.
+This reduces the chance that the body will reject the transplant.

 After the cut is made, the major steps during lung transplant surgery include:

-Sometimes heart and lung transplants are done at the same time (heart-lung transplant) if the heart is also diseased.
+Sometimes, heart and lung transplants are done at the same time (heart-lung transplant) if the heart is also diseased.

 Risks of lung transplant include:

 - Diabetes, bone thinning, or high cholesterol levels from the medicines given after a transplant

 - Increased risk for infections due to anti-rejection (immunosuppression) medicines